project-ida/two-state-quantum-systems/src/04-TBD.md

 That's better!

-If we take a closer look at the structure of the Hinton diagram we can see some interesting features:
+If we now take a closer look at the structure of the Hinton diagram we can see some interesting features:

 ```python
 print("                Matrix elements of H     (Fig 3)")